 “The Bible says in Colossians 3:17: ‘Whatever you do in word or deed, do for the glory of God.‘ While all parts of creation are to glorify God, mankind was made in God’s very image.
-Through marriage, husbands and wives are to reflect His character and have children who will reflect His character … all the way to the end of time.
+Through marriage, husbands and wives are to reflect His character and have children who will reflect His character.
+This applies all the way to the end of time.

 “Every marriage knows unhappiness.
 Every marriage knows conflict.
 And every marriage knows difficulty.
 But everyone can be joyful in their marriage by focusing on God’s purposes and His glory instead of individual happiness.”
 (From the Family Life Today article, 8 Lies that Destroy Marriage)

-There are different types of joy.
+It’s important to note that there are different types of joy.
 There is the “emotion of well-being and success.”
-But there is also the joyful emotion of knowing you are doing the right thing—doing what God would have you.
+But there is also the joyful emotion of knowing you are doing the right thing.
+There’s joy in doing what God would have you.
 Those can be two different emotions.
 One leads to a temporary fix of leaving behind the hard stuff to pursue your own happiness, even though you break other hearts in the process.
 And the other leads to one day having the Lord say to you, “Well done, good and faithful servant!
 You have been faithful in what was handed to you.”

 I don’t doubt that those who are tempted to leave their marriages are feeling miserable.
 Joy is the last emotion they can ever imagine feeling if they don’t leave their marriage.
 I get that.
 God gets that.
 But that doesn’t justify doing that, which we shouldn’t because we are hurting.

-“Some time ago, we received the following email, ‘I’m leaving my husband and our two small children.
-I know what the Bible says, but God knows my heart.
+“Some time ago, we received the following email: ‘I’m leaving my husband and our two small children.
+I know what the Bible says; but God knows my heart.
 He just wants me to be happy.’
-Another woman who was separated recently complained about her marriage but said that she was ‘seeking God’s will’ as she headed to Vegas with her boyfriend.
+Another woman who was separated recently complained about her marriage.
+But she said that she was ‘seeking God’s will’ as she headed to Vegas with her boyfriend.
 I want to shout, ‘WAKE UP!’
-Sin blinds us from the truth and we blame everyone and everything instead of looking in the mirror.”
+Sin blinds us from the truth; and we blame everyone and everything instead of looking in the mirror.”
 (Shane Idleman)

 As Shane writes, we need to WAKE UP!
 Please prayerfully read the rest of what Shane writes in The Christian Post article:

 And finally, I know I’ve given you a lot to consider.
 But there is a great testimony written by Carla Anne Coray (posted on Crosswalk.com), which addresses this whole area of wanting out of a marriage that doesn’t seem to be working.
-Please prayerfully read, and then I hope you’ll pray some more about your thoughts on happiness being God’s desire for your life:
+Please prayerfully read it.
+And then I hope you’ll pray some more about your thoughts on happiness being God’s desire for your life:

 Cindy Wright of Marriage Missions International wrote this article.